JackMurdochMoore/JackMurdochMoore/index.md

 **Tel:**  +86 (021) 65983380

 ## Biography
 Since 2019, I have been a postdoctoral researcher in the research team of Prof. Gang Yan at the School of Physics Science and Engineering, Tongji University, Shanghai, China.
 I received my B.Sc. and Ph.D. degree at the University of Western Australia in 2013 and 2018 respectively.
-I was born in Rockingham, Western Australia, a city whose coastal waters host both penguins and sea lions.
+I was born in Rockingham, Western Australia, a city whose neighbouring islands host both penguins and sea lions.

-I am interested in complex systems, network science, nonlinear time series analysis, and Chinese culture.
+Among other things, I am interested in complex systems, network science, nonlinear time series analysis, and Chinese culture.

 ## Publications